SsODNet: The Solar system Open Database Network: Compilation of properties:

-The design of the \datacloud is very simple: the parameters are grouped by collection of properties in SQL tables, e.g. diameter and albedo (as they are seldom derived independently), mass, thermal inertia, taxonomy, astrometry \citep[the MPCAT-OBS database,][]{mpcat-obs}, \textsl{etc}.
+The design of the \datacloud is very simple: the parameters are grouped by collection of properties in SQL tables, such as diameter and albedo (as they are seldom derived independently), mass, thermal inertia, taxonomy, astrometry \citep[the MPCAT-OBS database,][]{mpcat-obs}, and so on.
 There are a few exceptions to this general scheme.
-The osculating elements of asteroids from the Minor Planet Center \citep[MPC,][]{1980CeMec..22...63M} and the Lowell observatory \citep{1994IAUS..160..477B}, as well as those of comets from the IMCCE \citep{1996IAUS..172..357R} are stored in separated tables.
+The osculating elements of asteroids from the Minor Planet Center \citep[MPC,][]{1980CeMec..22...63M} and the Lowell observatory \citep{1994IAUS..160..477B}, as well as those of comets from the IMCCE \citep{1996IAUS..172..357R}, are stored in separated tables.
 The \Autoref{app:collection} provides the list of collections composing the \datacloud ecosystem.

 Each entry of tables corresponds to a single determination of a parameter for a given target.
-Parameters are stored with their uncertainties, the method used to obtain them (see \Autoref{app:method}), a selection flag (used to discriminate among estimates, see \Autoref{sec:ssocard}), and the bibliographic reference of the source of data.
-A given SSO, or bibliographic reference, may be repeated multiple times: some studies include many objects, and the same SSO may have been analyzed in multiple studies.
-The \Autoref{fig:datacloud:year} shows the distribution over time of the publications (currently \numb{\datacloudrefdatasets}) used to build the \datacloud database.
+Parameters are stored with their uncertainties, the method used to obtain them (see \Autoref{app:method}), a selection flag (used to discriminate among estimates; see \Autoref{sec:ssocard}), and the bibliographic reference of the source of data.
+A given SSO, or bibliographic reference, may be repeated multiple times: some studies include many objects and the same SSO may have been analyzed in multiple studies. \Autoref{fig:datacloud:year} shows the distribution over time of the publications (currently \numb{\datacloudrefdatasets}) used to build the \datacloud database.
 For convenience, a file compiling all the bibliographic references in \texttt{bibtex} format is available\footnote{\url{https://ssp.imcce.fr/data/ssodnet.bib}}.

-A key aspect of the collections is the unique identifier for each SSO, built upon their name, used to identify them across tables.
+A key aspect of the collections is the unique identifier assigned to each SSO, built upon their name and used to identify them across tables.
 At every update of the database, the name of each SSO (as published by authors) is tested with \ssodnet.\quaero and updated upon ingestion.
 Hence, all properties are linked together using the most up-to-date designation.

-For each parameter, we started the compilation from scratch, adding individually each bibliographic reference.
-The only exceptions to that are the masses and the spins.
-For both, we first ingested a previous compilation of data, from \citet{2012PSS...73...98C} and \citet{2021pdss.data...10W} respectively.
+For each parameter, we started the compilation from scratch, individually adding each bibliographic reference.
+The only exceptions to this are the masses and the spins.
+For both, we first input a previous compilation of data, taken from \citet{2012PSS...73...98C} and \citet{2021pdss.data...10W} respectively.